 Every relationship needs trust, but it’s especially crucial for maintaining a healthy long-distance relationship.

-You really need to trust that your significant other is making the right decisions, and they need to trust that you’re doing the same If he or she starts to question your Facebook photos and statuses, then maybe it’s time for you two to have a serious discussion.
+You really need to trust that your significant other is making the right decisions, and they need to trust that you’re doing the same If he or she starts to question your social media activities, then maybe it’s time for you two to have a serious discussion.